On axiomatic definitions of non-discrete affine buildings: Having a large atlas (LA)

-\begin{prop} Assume that $(X,\App)$ satisfies either (GG) and (CO) or, alternatively, axioms (A4), (TI) and (SC).
+\begin{prop} Assume that in addition to (A1)--(A3) the pair $(X,\App)$ satisfies either (GG) and (CO) or, alternatively, axioms (A4), (TI) and (SC).
 Then (LA) is satisfied as well. \end{prop} \begin{proof} Let $\Delta_xS$ and $\Delta_yT$ be two germs of Weyl chambers $S$ and $T$.
-We begin by showing that $\Delta_xS$ and $y$ are contained in a common apartment $B$.
+We begin by showing that $\Delta_xS$ and $y$ are contained in a common apartment.
 By (A2), there exists an apartment $A$ containing $x$ and $y$.
 Let $C$ be a Weyl chamber of $A$ based at $x$ containing $y$.
-By Lemma~\ref{Lm:secgm sec} there exists an apartment $B$ of $X$ containing $\Delta_xS$ and $C$.
-Take $S'$ to be the Weyl chamber of $B$ based at $y$ containing $\Delta_xS$.
-Again by Lemma~\ref{Lm:secgm sec}, there exists an apartment $A'$ containing $\Delta_yT$ and $S'$.
-Since $\Delta_xS\subset S'$, it follows that $A'$ contains $\Delta_yT$ and $\Delta_xS$ as desired. \end{proof}
+By Lemma~\ref{Lm:secgm sec} there exists an apartment $A'$ of $X$ containing $\Delta_xS$ and $C$.
+Take $S'$ to be the Weyl chamber of $A'$ based at $y$ containing $\Delta_xS$.
+Again by Lemma~\ref{Lm:secgm sec}, there exists an apartment $A''$ containing $\Delta_yT$ and $S'$.
+Since $\Delta_xS\subset S'$, it follows that $A''$ contains $\Delta_yT$ and $\Delta_xS$ as desired. \end{proof}

+Another implication worth stating is the following: \begin{lemma} Suppose $(X,\App)$ satisfies axioms (A1)--(A3).
+Then (sFC) implies (LA). \end{lemma} \begin{proof} Let $\mu$ and $\eta$ be two germs of Weyl chambers based at $z$ and $x$ respectively.
+Let $F$ be a Weyl chamber based at $x$ that has germ $\eta$ and let $A$ be an apartment containing $F$.
+Pick $y$ in the interior of $F$, which implies $\eta \subseteq \seg_A(x,y)$.
+Then from (sFC) we may conclude that the segment $\seg_A(x,y)$ is covered by a finite number of Weyl chambers based at $z$ all of which are contained in a common apartment with $\mu$.
+But then one of these Weyl chambers, call it $S$, must contain $\eta$ and there exists an apartment $B$ containing $S$ and $\mu$.
+Hence (LA). \end{proof}